-Create A Process Application Landscape Poster
+Create A Process Application Landscape Overview

 An example process application diagram created in the Visual Designer.

 This tutorial from start to finish takes about 4 hours if you have never done it before.
-And if you have created landscapes for about four or five times, this tutorial can be done within an hour.
+And if you have created landscapes about four or five times, this tutorial can be done within an hour.
 You can do this tutorial all by yourself or split the task up in a group.

 This tutorial learns you to create a dynamic architecture visualization, not a static architecture visualization.
 Meaning that once set up, if the data or the model is changed, the published visualization that is seen and used by stakeholders via the Viewer on their iPad or iPhone is also automatically updated.
 Of course, you can also make static backup copies that do not change.